Year 1

 Welcome to our Year 1 Class Page.

-The Spring Term is underway and we would like to share with you a summary of what your child is learning in class.
+The Summer Term is underway and we would like to share with you a summary of what your child is learning in class.
 We would also like to share some ways that you can support your child at home.

 Detailed information about the topics can be found in the Knowledge Organisers at the bottom of this page.
 The Knowledge Organisers contain the key vocabulary and learning for each topic and you can look at these with your child over the course of the term.